seanh/seanh.github.io/_posts/2021-08-22-backup-fastmail-and-gmail-with-isync.md

    $ pass init <GPG_KEY_ID>
    ```

-   If you're not sure what the GPG key's ID is you can run `gpg --list-secret-keys` to list your keys.
+   If you're not sure what the GPG key's ID is you can run `gpg --list-secret-keys` see.

 4. You can now optionally run: